Things to Do in Tangier – A Local Guide’s Perspective

 This is one of my favorite places to stop with guests, especially if the weather is clear.
 It gives perspective not just on geography, but on why so many cultures wanted control of Tangier.

-This is not just a viewpoint.
+What I always explain here is simple: this is not just a viewpoint.
 This is history written in geography.

 Practical advice: